justincdalton/iso-birchbox/README.md

 ### Want to see it in action?

 Okay, enough with the wordy explanations, here's how you can run it.
-First fork and clone the repository the :
+First fork and clone the repository then:

 ```shell
 $ cd iso-birchbox